sharunerajeev/AI-Lady/DEPLOYMENT.md

 2. **Access the Web UI:**

    - Open browser: http://localhost:8000/static/index.html
-   - You should see the AI Lady interface
+   - You should see the AI Avustaa interface
    - Try the quick action buttons
    - Toggle light/dark theme